bbc/tal/other/codingstyle.md

 ### Indentation - 4 spaces

-4 spaces should always be used over tabs.
-Some of our source files use tabs and it is acceptable to reformat those files if a developer find themselves working on such a file.
+4 spaces must always be used over tabs.
+Some of our older source files use tabs and it is acceptable to reformat those files if a developer find themselves working on such a file.
 However care should be taken and the scheduled work should be completed first, committed then reformatted - this will make it clearer which parts of the code have actually had changes over and above the tabs/space reformatting.

 ### Maximum Line Length - *80 chars*